 Source of data: SPF Santé publique - Service comptabilité des hôpitaux.
+Reference period: 31st December.
+Coverage: Deviation from the definition: Estimation method: Break in time series:

 Coverage: Concerns only physicians employed by the hospitals (labour contract).
 Therefore, coverage does not include those working on a self-employed basis within the infrastructure of the hospital.